Last Updated on: 7th February 2024, 10:58 am

 If you are a corporation or partnership or have employees, you must need a Federal Employer ID Number (FEIN).
 You can apply for an employer identification number for free in various ways; moreover, you will also need to check with your state to ensure that you need a charter or state number.

 For example, in California, you will need a state employer ID number from the EDD department.
 In NY, the NY State Tax Department automatically assigns a tax ID number to the corporation.

 03. Permit to Sell and Collect Tax (avg. $10 to $100) –

 Apparels are taxable goods, so to run a clothing brand, you will need a license to sell clothes “Seller’s Permit,” as well as a “Certificate of Authority.”
 It enables business owners to buy raw materials to make fabric without paying sales tax.
-Moreover, they can collect sales tax from their customers on clothing item sold, and paid to the government.
+Moreover, they can collect sales tax from their customers on clothing items sold and paid to the government.